Me & Cognitive Behavioural Therapy

 I felt I was different because I didn't know what I was afraid of.
 I felt terrified just about all of the time.
 I would lose my appetite completely which frightened me more so and meant having something else to deal with.
 I was in a constant state of fear.

 The two young ladies conducting these sessions, over the next 6 weeks, were extremely friendly and demonstrated active listening superbly.
 As the group shared their worries and fears they would receive constructive and positive responses.
-We all had homework, tasks, to do during the week and would then feedback at the next session.
+We all had homework, tasks to do during the week and would then feedback at the next session.
 For me the sessions didn't feel like a good fit.
 When I was asked about a particular situation that caused concern I was flummoxed..... 'everything' was my reply.
-This wasn't well received and the young ladies in charge didn't really know what to do or say and kept trying to narrow it down to a specific situation.
+This wasn't well received and the young ladies in charge didn't really know what to say or do and kept trying to narrow it down to a specific situation.

 During my training in PERSON CENTERED therapy I learned a bit more about CBT along with many other theories and styles of talking therapy.